R3v3rs3-P4RAD0X/DiscordBot/README.md

 TOKEN=your_token_here
 PREFIX=your_prefix_here
 ```
-6. Run the bot optionally use step 7
+6. Run the bot, optionally use step 7
 `python bot.py`

 7. Run the bot using watcher.py